ArthurSchiavom/gestao-veiculos-partilhados--projeto-academico/Readme.md

 Java source and test files are located in folder src.

-#Maven files
+# Maven files #

 Pom.xml file controls the project build.
 ## Observations
 In this file, DO NOT EDIT the following elements:

 * groupID
 * artifactID
 * version
 * properties

+Also, students can only add dependencies to the specified section on this file.

-#Eclipse files
+# Eclipse files #

 The following files are solely used by Eclipse IDE:

 * .classpath
 * .project

-#IntelliJ Idea IDE files
+# IntelliJ Idea IDE files #

 The following folder is solely used by Intellij Idea IDE :